 NP's Advocacy in the United States

 NP engages with the United States Congress and Government in Washington D.C., and through embassy presence in countries where NP is present.
 We also work closely with educational and research institutions, the humanitarian sector, and other UCP partners.

-Our team works on raising awareness and understanding of Unarmed Civilian Protection (UCP) among policy and decision makers in the United States in order to strengthen political and resourcing support for UCP activities, and to better integrate UCP into the United States’ responses to conflicts.
-In Washington D.C., our interlocutors include Congressional members and their staff, US Government agencies, humanitarian and peacebuilding organisations, universities and policy think-tanks.
+Our team works on raising awareness and understanding of UCP among policy and decision-makers in the United States in order to strengthen political and resourcing support for UCP activities and to better integrate UCP into the United States’ responses to conflicts.
+In Washington D.C., our interlocutors include Congressional members and their staff, US Government agencies, humanitarian and peacebuilding organisations, universities and policy think tanks.

-NP is also an active member of a number of coalitions working to advocate for better approaches to civilian protection, humanitarian aid, and peacebuilding, including Alliance for Peacebuilding, the US and Global Youth Peace and Security Coalitions, and the Prevention and Protection Working Group.
+NP is also an active member of a number of coalitions working to advocate for better approaches to civilian protection, humanitarian aid, and peacebuilding, including the Alliance for Peacebuilding, the US and Global Youth Peace and Security Coalitions, the Prevention and Protection Working Group, and InterAction.

 The future of NP's Advocacy work

-A massive scale-up of unarmed civilian protection is needed.
+A massive scale-up of UCP is needed.
 All present approaches for the protection of civilians—whether armed or unarmed—provided by governmental institutions and non-governmental organizations added together do not come close to meeting present needs.
 We need to continue to validate and share widely affordable and effective ways to protect civilians.
-We also need to advocate for adequate funding that is equivalent to the UN military peacekeeping budget—about $6.7 billion USD.
+We also need to advocate for adequate funding that is equivalent to the UN military peacekeeping budget—about $6.45 billion USD.

 At the 2019 Commission on the Status of Women in New York.